lliu1871/book/binf8441/_sources/chap13.md

 print(paste("the probability distribution of x_10 is",x_10))
 ```
 ### Limiting probability distribution
-Another major goal of the Markov chain theory is to find the limiting
+Another major goal of the Markov chain theory is to determine the limiting
 probabilities $\lim_{n \rightarrow \infty}{P(X_{n})}$, as time $n$ goes to
 infinity.